IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US31 - Vendors Administration**

-**As** a manager I want to administrate my vendors from the agency (CRUD) to be able to have an easy experience managing their accounts.
+**As** a manager I want to administrate my vendors from the car dealership (CRUD) to be able to have an easy experience managing their accounts.

 **Validation:**